tfennelly/jenkins-js-samples/step-02-nodeify/HOW-IT-WORKS.md

 [11:07:28] Javascript bundle "jslib-samples" will be available in Jenkins as adjunct "org.jenkins.ui.jsmodules.step_02_nodeify.jslib-samples".
 ```

-This tells us where the generated `.js` [bundle] can be loaded from as a Jenkins adjunct.
+This tells us where the generated `.js` [bundle] can be loaded from as a Jenkins adjunct i.e. `org.jenkins.ui.jsmodules.step_02_nodeify.jslib-samples`.

-This info can be translated into a

-As you can see from the log, the [bundle] will be generated in directory `src/main/webapp/jsbundles` as `jslib-samples.js`.
-This will put the [bundle] into the plugin's webapp dir under `jsbundles`, making it loadable on the plugin path
-at runtime via `plugin/<plugin-name>/jsbundles/jslib-samples.js`.
-Of course could could also use
-a Stapler adjunct, but that's a bit funky if not needed.
+We will use this information in the next section.

 ## Add the JavaScript bundle to the .jelly page
 Using the information from the previous section, it's easy to determine how to load the [bundle] in Jenkins via the